DeepRegNet/DeepReg/docs/source/docs/cli.md

 ### Output

-The warped image is saved in the given output file path or the default file path `warped.nii.gz`.
+The warped image is saved in the given output file path, otherwise the default file path `warped.nii.gz` will be used.